jayprophit/Docker/Documentation.md

 ```

 #### 2. Bind Moounts
-alternatively, we can mount a directory from the host system using bind mount:
+Alternatively, we can mount a directory from the host system using bind mount:

 ```markdown
 # Create a container that mounts a directory from the host filesystem into the container